openedx/edx-documentation/en_us/shared/course_features/proctored_exams/overview.rst

 * Take the exam as a proctored exam.

+  By default, learners are required to take the exam as a proctored exam.
-  By default, learners have the option to take the exam as a proctored exam or as a regular exam.
-To remove this option, see :ref:`Allow Opting Out of Proctored Exams`.
+  To allow learners the option to take an exam as a proctored exam or as a regular exam, see :ref:`Allow Opting Out of Proctored Exams`.

   .. only:: Partners

-    Only learners in the verified enrollment track have the option to take the exam as a proctored exam.
+    Only learners in the verified enrollment track can have the option to take the exam as a proctored exam.
 Learners in the audit track take the exam as a regular exam.